What Is Worldliness?

 One must love the Creator with all his heart, soul, mind, and strength (Mark 12:30).
 Jesus himself, being deity in nature as well as human, insisted:

-“He who loves father and mother more than me is not worthy of me; and he who loves son or daughter more than me is not worthy of me” (Mt.
+“He who loves father and mother more than me is not worthy of me, and he who loves son or daughter more than me is not worthy of me” (Mt.
 10:37).

-That would be a hard pill to swallow were it not for the vast chasm that exists between the holiness of deity and the sinfulness of humanity.
+That would be a hard pill to swallow were it not for the vast chasm between the holiness of deity and the sinfulness of humanity.
 That makes the difference!
 But we are challenged even further.

 “Let love be without hypocrisy.
 Abhor that which is evil; cleave to that which is good.
 In love of the brothers be tenderly affectionate one to another; in honor preferring one another” (Rom.
 12:9-10).

-In his letter to the church in Philippi, Paul admonishes a people troubled by an element of factionalism to manifest “lowliness of mind, each counting others better than himself,” not looking exclusively to one’s own interests, but to the interests of others as well (Phil.
+In his letter to the church in Philippi, Paul admonishes a people troubled by an element of factionalism to manifest “lowliness of mind, each counting others better than himself,” not looking exclusively to one’s interests but to the interests of others as well (Phil.
 2:3-4)—just as Christ did on our behalf (Phil.
 2:5-8).

 Everyone knows the primary lesson in the parable of the Good Samaritan, but it largely is ignored, because it’s a jungle out there, a dog-eat-dog world, and “Samaritans” had better get out of the way!
 The benevolence of Christ struggles for mastery against the blood and guts of Charles Darwin’s “survival of the fittest.”